Ratan Singh Rathore: Family

-Ratan Singh was born 6 March 1619 as the eldest son of Mahesh Das of Jalore and his wife, Kusum Kumvar.
-His paternal grandfather, Dalpat Singh was the son of Raja Udai Singh of Marwar. ￼ His mother Kusum Kumvar was the daughter of Rajavat Kachawaha Lukaran of Amber.
+Raja Ratan Singh was born on 6 March 1619 as the eldest son of Rao Mahesh Das in Jalore Fort under the territory of his paternal home Marwar and his wife Kachwahiji (Rajawatji) Kusum Deiji, a granddaughter of Mirza Raja Man Singh I of Amber through his son Jhujhar Singh.
+His paternal grandfather, Kunwar Dalpat Singh was the son of Mota Raja Udai Singh of Marwar.

-One of his paternal aunt was married to Rao Chattarsal of Bundi and the mother of Rao Bhao of Bundi.
+Two of his paternal aunts were married to Rao Chattarsal of Bundi who became the mother of his successor Rao Bhao Singh and his uncle Hari Singh younger brother of Rao Chattarsal and Rao Madho Singh founder of Kota, i.e sons of Rao Raja Ratan Singh of Bundi.

-Life
+Accession and career

-At a young age of twenty-three, Ratan Singh, armed with nothing but a dagger fought and controlled a mad elephant in the streets of Delhi and impressed its Emperor.
+At a young age of twenty-three, Ratan Singh, armed with nothing but a dagger fought and controlled a mad elephant in Delhi and impressed its Emperor.
 Ratan Singh was recruited as an imperial general by Shah Jahan and was posted in Afghanistan as a mansabdar.
 He continued to gain fame by defeating wild bands of central Asian invaders and by later campaigning against the Persians under the Mughal prince Dara Shukoh.
-In 1648 he was given a Mughal rank of 3000 horsemen, the standard of Mahi Maratib and the Jagir of Malwa, where he made Ratlam his capital.
+In 1648 he was given a Mughal rank of 3000 horsemen, the standard of Mahi Maratib and a Jagir of Malwa, where he made Ratlam his capital.
 Ratan Singh was soon informed about Aurangzeb and Murad's betrayal and he immediately came to the aid of Shah Jahan to stop the Mughal princes.
 Ratan Singh fought the rebel army at Dharmatpur on 15 April 1658, most sources say that the Mughal generals deputed by Shah Jahan either fled or remained inactive throughout the battle.
 Ratan Singh thus took command of the remaining army and fought till his death.